oscarbvf/meu_app_teste/README.md

    - ApplicationController includes Pundit and handles Pundit::NotAuthorizedError.
    - Controllers call authorize(resource) to enforce policy checks.
    - Only authenticated users (via Devise) can access protected actions.
-   - Example policy: Only the author of a post can edit or delete it.
+   - Example policy: Only the author of a Comment can edit or delete it.

    Note: The app also uses Turbo (via Hotwire) for faster navigation without full page reloads, which is fully compatible with Pundit’s redirection and flash messages.